- Scarlet fever is a type of bacterial throat infection that also features a red (scarlet) rash.

 What is scarlet fever?

 Scarlet fever is a type of bacterial throat infection that also features a red (scarlet) rash.
 It is also known as 'scarlatina'.
-It usually affects school-aged children aged 5 to 15.
+It usually affects young and primary school-aged children.

-Treatment with antibiotics means most people recover in about a week, but left untreated it can spread to other parts of the body and cause serious health problems.
+Treatment with antibiotics means most people recover in about a week, but left untreated scarlet fever can spread to other parts of the body and cause serious health problems.